 Paved highways give way to bumpy, gravel roads that hug the sides of cliffs and overlook an endless ocean.
 The tour buses that clog southern Iceland are replaced with dirt-covered Land Rovers that proudly wear the mud-strewn mask of the day’s past adventures.
 Welcome to Iceland’s West Fjords, a treasure trove of natural beauty far from the tourist trail.

-It’s 8:30 a.m. when my dad and I arrive in Stykkishólmur, a sleepy seaside town whose ferry rides act as a gateway to the West Fjords.
-Our father-daughter trip has been long overdue (about 10 years overdue, to be exact) and so we find ourselves side-by-side in a white rental car one morning, driving into the bowels of a Sea Tours ship.
+It’s 8.30am when my dad and I arrive in Stykkishólmur, a sleepy seaside town whose ferry rides act as a gateway to the West Fjords.
+Our father-daughter trip has been long overdue – about 10 years, to be exact – and so we find ourselves side-by-side in a white rental car one morning, driving into the bowels of a Sea Tours ship.

-According to Lonely Planet, less than 10 percent of travelers to Iceland will venture to the country’s West Fjords.
+Less than 10 percent of travellers to Iceland will venture to the country’s West Fjords.
 Marked by jagged cliffs with nesting puffins, red sand beaches that are home to seals, and sleepy fishing villages, most people miss out on Iceland’s western region entirely.
 With the West Fjords a mere two-hour drive from Reykjavik, the ultimate Icelandic adventure is just a ride away.

 Our journey to the west began at Keflavik Airport, outside Reykjavik, where we arrived at Blue Car Rental to pick up our crisp white Mercedes SUV.
 Unlike Iceland’s Golden Circle trail, the West Fjords are wild and not for the faint of heart to drive.

 Paved roads switch to gravel at a moment’s notice, sheep dart to and fro without warning, and winding roads hug the cliffsides.
-In short, a good car is needed for Iceland’s west, so we opt for a mid-to-large-sized car that can handle gravel roads, and offer onboard Wi-Fi and GPS navigation (a must if headed west).
-A diesel-powered vehicle is also recommended as diesel can last longer—a good thing in the West Fjords, where gas stations are few and far between.
+In short, a good car is needed for Iceland’s west, so we opt for a mid-to-large-sized car that can handle gravel roads, and offer onboard wifi and GPS navigation – a must.
+A diesel-powered vehicle is also recommended as diesel can last longer – a good thing in the West Fjords, where gas stations are few and far between.